jhardenberg/smmregrid/docs/sphinx/source/cdogenerate.rst

 * **na_thres** (*float*, default: "auto"): Threshold for skipping NaN values during regridding.
   If the fraction of valid data in a source cell is below this threshold, the target cell will be set to NaN.
-  Default is "auto", which sets the threshold to 1.0 for conservative methods and 0.0 for others.
+  Default is "auto", which sets the threshold to 1.0 for conservative methods and 0.0 for others when `skipna` is True and 0.5 when `skipna` is False.

 **Returns:** *xarray.Dataset* containing the regridding weights and mask information.